Ebikakpou/Audio-Room-Simulator/Readme.md

-# Yeittu | Social Audio Live Room 🎙️
+# Audioly | Social Audio Live Room 🎙️

 Audioly is a modern, interactive social audio dashboard built to simulate real-time participant management.
 This project serves as a frontend prototype for a niche audio-first engagement platform.